Tjambuk Api: Plot

 Kasan (Bambang Irawan) lost his father when he was young to an ill-fated whip duel.
 To avoid such a fate for him, his mother has him become a farmer.
 He uses his intelligence to create an irrigation system in their village in East Java, which provides them with plenty of rice.
 However, the village is terrorised by the whip-warrior and criminal Suro (Rendra Karno), who calls for tributes.

 The situation becomes more difficult after Kasan falls in love with Suro's daughter, Marni (Aminah Cendrakasih).
 Although Marni also loves Kasan, Suro insists that she marry his right-hand man Karnen (Sukarno M. Noor) instead.
 Karnen uses his favoured position as an excuse to torture Kasan, which drives the latter to learn how to fight with a whip.

 Marni escapes Karnen and hides at Kasan's homes; her refusal to return to Suro drives him to challenge Kasan to a duel.
 After a long struggle, Kasan emerges victorious and, after Marni asks him not to kill her father, he lets Suro go.
 The villagers are free to farm in peace, and Marni and Kasan become husband and wife.

 Production

 The director of Tjambuk Api, D. Djajakusuma, spent a year studying film at the University of Washington in Seattle and the University of Southern California's School of Cinematic Arts in Los Angeles from 1956 to 1957; Tjambuk Api was his first film upon returning to Indonesia.
 The film was made by Perfini, under the leadership of Usmar Ismail; the latter served as producer.
-The story was written by Titik Soerjo.
+The story and scenario was written by Titik Soerjo and Abu Bakar Dahlan.

 Tjambuk Api spent three years in production.
 The budget was reportedly 1.5 million rupiah.
 The film was reportedly held by the censorship bureau for almost a year causing it to miss the 1958 Asian Film Festival in Manila.